amadalusia/amadalusia/BALKENIX.md

 Hey, I am Artur.
 I am an alfacinha (lisboner) with a fair bit of experience in English and Norwegian, and partially spanish.

-I live in Lisbon but I also visit the UK or Norway, 3 months per year.
+I live in Lisbon but I also visit the UK or Norway (like once in the past 8 years), 3 months per year.

 I am self taught in the art of Nix, Python, C++, Linux, and linguistics.